 Are you familiar with the Real Estate Brokerage Act?

-Real estate and mortgage transactions are among the most important decisions in a person’s life.
+Real estate transactions are among the most important decisions in a person’s life.
 Did you know that when you buy, sell, lease or finance a property with the help of a professional authorized by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ), you benefit from all the protection offered by the Real Estate Brokerage Act?
 Here is a broad outline.

 Enforcement of the Act to protect you

 In May 2010, The Québec Government mandated the OACIQ to enforce the Real Estate Brokerage Act and its regulations.
-This Act gives the Organization the power to oversee real estate and mortgage brokers for the sole purpose of protecting the public.
+This Act gives the Organization the power to oversee real estate brokers for the sole purpose of protecting the public.

 Under the Act, supervision of brokers begins very early and continues throughout their professional career.
 Therefore, even before being able to practice, aspiring brokers must complete a basic training and pass an entrance exam.

 Once licensed, the Act and its regulations provide that these professionals must abide by specific rules regarding all aspects of their practice, including: